-- Cohort's Name column: displays the cohort's name, when was last updated, and its visibility setting.
-You can also add the cohort to your favorites using star icon.
+- Cohort's Name column: Display of the cohort's name, when it was last updated, and its visibility setting.
+You can also add the cohort to your favorites using a star icon.

-- Segmentation column: Current number of users in your cohort
+- Current Users column: Current number of users in your cohort.

-- Today's change column: 30-day trend of number of users in the cohort.
+- Today's change column: The number of increasing or decreasing users ocurred in the current day and a 30-day trend graph of the number of users in the cohort.

 When you click on each cohort or click on the elipsis menu >

 Show detail, you will access the cohort's details.
 This view provides you in-depth information about a cohort.
 While charts help you to understand enter/exit behavior of users, metric distributions show you a detailed breakdown of selected segments.